mshamir11/databaseAssignments/Assignment 1/readme.md

 **Solution**
 2.1 Youtube uses MySQL type of database.
 It stores video content and other meta datas like users,tags,descriptions, likes,comments,subsriptions,etc.

 2.2.
 Vitess is used in conjugation with MySQL.
 Vitess is a database clustering system that combines many of the important features of MySQL with the scalability that is a trademark of a NoSQL database.
 Vitess helps in consolidating the YouTube queries into smaller batches that are much easier to handle and execute.
 It also creates backups and scales as much is required [6].
 Vitess solves the problems like large number of connections to MySQL database, protecting from bad queries, etc[7].By using vitess it gets features of both SQL and NonSQL database.
 Features of SQL database in Vitess include Transactions,Indexes,Joins,Schema and from NonSQL it has Sharding.
-It required both the properties, therefore youtube settled for the sweetspot by using Vitess.

 ## Problem 3
 How is Facebook database implementation different than native MySQL implementation?
 Is FB's implementation available for public use?

 **Solution**

-3.1.
-It uses RockDB along with MySQL.
+3.1 It uses MySQL with a caching system called memcache.
+Initially, InnoDB database engine was used and they developed myRocksDB database engine laterwards[12].
-3.2.
-It is available for public use as their codes are opensource [8].
+3.2. myRocks DB is available for public use as it is part of an open source project by Facebook.
+[11].

 ## Problem 4
 What are the ACID properties?
 Do all databases need to comply with the ACID properties?
 Can you think of some examples of databases that do not follow ACID properties?